 - Your skin could also be to the point where it’s now ready to heal from post acne symptoms like hyperpigmentation, mild sensitivity, and/or easily clogged pores.

 Like the first type of skin we discussed, your skin would use an aloe-based enzyme-powered gel cleanser but your skin is also at the point where it can safely use a gentle, and I mean SUPER gentle, scrubby (aka mechanical) cleanser for exfoliating.
-A great place to start would be a cleanser that combines the best of both worlds: enzyme exfoliation for deep cleaning (and digesting the glue that holds sticky cells together) and scrubby exfoliation for sloughing off surface level cells.
+A great place to start would be a cleanser that combines the best of both worlds: enzyme exfoliation for deep cleaning.
+I will also digest the glue that holds sticky cells together) and slough off surface level cells.
 A cleanser that combines both (and is my go-to) is our Pineapple Facial Scrub.